yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 submitting it, you're asking the project to move from point A to point B. Something is not right at point A, and it will be much better for all of us to be at that point B. So it's obvious that you have to explain where these points A and B are.
-It is highly desirable if you can explain how to get there&mdash;how to reproduce a problem and how to fix it.
+It is highly desirable if you can explain how to get there---how to reproduce a problem and how to fix it.

 {% quote Your job, as a ticket reporter, is to draw that line from point A to point B %}